lugu/toner_chip_reset/README.md

 	|            |           |           |            |             |
 	+------------+           +-----------+            +-------------+

-So what we will do is to connect our Arduino to the toner chip to reset its memory like:
+So what we will do is to connect our Arduino directly to the toner chip like this:

 	+-----------+          +-----------+
 	|           |   I2C    |   toner   |